 • 3 riding opportunities (1 x lesson and 1 x hack and 1 x 3hr picnic ride)

 • Tickets for The Royal Riding School performance

 Cost per person in shared twin from:

-Equestrian Escapes specialises in horse riding holidays Spain.
-Our horse riding holiday, Spain packages are suitable for all ages and cater for all different riding experiences.
+Equestrian Escapes specialises in horse riding holidays in Spain and our packages are suitable for all ages and cater for all different riding experiences.

 Our Horses, Sun and Wine, Andalucia break can be tailor-made to your individual requirements as well as our other short stay Andalucia holidays.